Generic name: brigatinib [ bri-GA-ti-nib ]

 - For non-small cell lung cancer:

 - Adults—At first, 90 milligrams (mg) once a day for the first 7 days.
-Your doctor may adjust your dose if needed.
+Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 180 mg once a day.

 - Children—Use and dose must be determined by your doctor.